 A Second Statut des Juifs was issued on June 2, 1941, in which the definition of who was a Jew became more rigid.
 It used the term religion, which was poignant on account of France’s liberal tradition.
 The new Statute called for the removal of Jews from industry, business, and liberal professions.
 The Statutes were enacted in both zones and in France's overseas territories.

 From June 1942, Jews in the Northern Occupied Zone had to wear the yellow star on their clothing.
 It was not required in the Southern Zone.
 A first deportation to Auschwitz - the first one from Western Europe - left France on March 27 1942.
 The July 16-17, 1942 "Vel d'Hiv" roundup of Jews in Paris instigated the systematic mass deportations from France which included three transports per week, through the summer and fall of 1942.
 In November 1942, the Germans occupied the Southern Zone and continued the ongoing actions to arrest Jews and deport them to their extermination.
 Thousands of Jews fled to the now expanded Italian Zone to escape persecution.
 On September 8, 1943, the Germans entered and occupied the now former-Italian Zone.

-In June 1944 the Allies invaded the coast of Normandy in Northern France.
-In August 1944 Paris was liberated, and by the end of the year almost all of France was free.
-By this point the Germans had sent some 78,000 Jews to the extermination camps, about a quarter of the total number of Jews in France.
+On June 6, 1944, the Allies invaded the coast of Normandy in Northern France.
+In August 1944 Paris was liberated, and by the later part of the year France was free.
+Franco-German collaboration facilitated the arrests and deportations of approximately 78,000 Jews, about a quarter of French Jewry, to extermination camps.